eclipse-archived/ceylon-lang.org/documentation/1.3/tour/classes.md

    can access the parameters `angle` and `radius` directly from the `rotate()` and `dilate()` methods, and from the expression which specifies the value of `description`.

+3. Logic to initialize the values of attributes of a class&mdash;it's _initializer_&mdash;is written directly in the body of the class.

 Notice also that Ceylon doesn't have a `new` keyword to indicate instantiation, we just "invoke the class", writing: